 As an adult, I have from time to time gone out, with bread crumbs in my pocket, to feed dinosaurs in the park by the lagoon.
 The ones I like to meet most are Branta Canadensis.
 The name is Latin, not ancient Greek.
 ‘Canadensis’ is a bit of a give away; it means ‘from Canada’.
 The other, ‘Branta’, is a Latin rendering of the old Norse word ‘Brandgás’, which means ‘burnt goose’.

 Now, one would be quite justified, at this point, in noting that Latin was the language spoken by people who lived in the Roman Republic and later Roman Empire.
-Those Romans had no inkling about the land that would, more than a millennium later, be called Canada, and they did not know, centuries after the empire’s passing, what Norse folk would say while sitting about their fires complaining about over-cooked waterfowl.
+Those Romans had no inkling about the land that would, more than a millennium later, be called Canada, and they did not know, centuries after the empire’s passing, what Norse folk would say while sitting about their cooking fires complaining the chef scorched the waterfowl.

 The name Branta Canadensis was made up by Carl Linnaeus around 1772.
 He used ‘Brandgás’ / ‘Branta’ to differentiate geese with black and brown feathers, from geese with typically grey and white plumage.
 He called the grey and white geese ‘Anser’ which is actually the original Latin name the ancient Romans used for geese.
 So, there are geese, and there are burnt (as in burnt-coloured) geese.